awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

 If you are using an IDE, you can now open or import the project\.
 In Eclipse, for example, choose **File** > **Import** > **Maven** > **Existing Maven Projects**\.
 Make sure that the project settings are set to use Java 8 \(1\.8\)\.

-## Managing AWS construct library modules<a name="java-managemodules"></a>
+## Managing AWS Construct Library modules<a name="java-managemodules"></a>

-Use Maven to install AWS Construct Library packages, which are in the group `software.amazon.awscdk` and named for their service\.
+Use Maven to install AWS Construct Library packages, which are in the group `software.amazon.awscdk` and named with a short version \(no AWS or Amazon prefix\) of their service's name\.
 For example, the Maven artifact ID for Amazon S3 is `s3`\.
-Its Java package name, for use in import statements, is `software.amazon.awscdk.services.s3`\.
-[Search the Maven Central Repository](https://search.maven.org/search?q=software.amazon.awscdk) to find the names of all AWS Construct Module libraries\.
+[Search the Maven Central Repository](https://search.maven.org/search?q=sg:oftware.amazon.awscdk) to find the names of all AWS CDK and AWS Construct Module libraries\.

-**Note**
+Some services' AWS Construct Library support is in more than one module\.
+For example, Amazon Route 53 has the three modules in addition to the main `software.amazon.awscdk.route53` module, named `route53-patterns`, `route53resolver`, and `route53-targets`\.

+The AWS CDK's core module, which you'll need in most AWS CDK apps, is imported in Java code as `software.amazon.awscdk.core`\.
+Modules for the various services in the AWS Construct Library live under `software.amazon.awscdk.services` and are named similarly to their Maven package name\.
+For example, the Amazon S3 module's namespace is `software.amazon.awscdk.services.s3`\.

+We recommend writing a separate Java `import` statement for each AWS Construct Library class you use in each of your Java source files, and avoiding wildcard imports\.
+You can always use a type's fully\-qualified name \(including its namespace\) without an `import` statement\.

+**Important**
 All AWS Construct Library modules used in your project must be the same version\.

 Specify the modules that your application depends on by editing `pom.xml` and adding a new `<dependency>` element in the `<dependencies>` container\.
 For example, the following `<dependency>` element specifies the Amazon S3 construct library module: